ostrovok-team/statika/README.md

 # Statika

-Primitive and fast builder of static blocks (js and css) into the bundles.
+Primitive and fast builder of static blocks (js and css) into the bundles for projects written in Python.
-Works with Django.
+Tested with Django and Werkzeug.

 ## Basic usage